Elderly couple in luxury Manhattan high-rise blaze

 Police did not immediately release the names of the victims.

-The River House complex was built in 1931, with a 26-story tower.
-It’s been home to notable residents including Henry Kissinger, Uma Thurman and Secretary of Commerce Wilbur Ross Jr.
+The palatial River House complex was built in 1931, with a 26-story tower and two 15-story wings.
+It’s been home to notable residents including Henry Kissinger, Uma Thurman and Secretary of Commerce Wilbur Ross Jr. Current prices for apartments range from about $3 million to $14 million, according to the Street Easy real estate database.